-- 9. Install strain gages near dents in transition area on "halo" region of dent.
-Refer to details shown in Figure 1 for strain gage locations and associated numbering. - 10.
-As appropriate, install composite repair materials.
-Figure 5 provides photographs of the installation efforts for the manufacturers that participated in the current study. - 11.
-Fatigue test samples to failure by applying cyclic pressure ranging from 0 to 100% MAOP (where MAOP is 72% of SMYS or 892 psi for the given pipe).
-Cycle samples to failure or 250,000 cycles, whichever occurs first. - 12.
-Record strain gage data for 10 cycles at the following test intervals: start-up, 100, 200, 500, 1000, 2000, 5000, 10000,

-20000, 50000, 100000 cycles (assuming the strain gages survive).
-The length over which data will be collected is limited to either when the first fatigue failure occurs or when the strain gages stop working.
+- 8. Installed strain gages near dents in transition area on "halo" region of dent.
+Refer to details shown in Figure 1 for strain gage locations and associated numbering. - 9.
+Composite repair materials were installed with no pressure in the pipe sample.
+Each manufacturer was responsible for designed their particular system. - 10.
+Test samples were fatigue tested by applying cyclic pressures ranging from 0 to 100% MAOP (where MAOP is 72% of SMYS or 892 psi for the given pipe grade and geometry).
+Samples were cycled to failure or 250,000 cycles, whichever occurred first. - 11.
+Strain gage data were recorded for 10 cycles at the following test intervals: start-up, 100, 200, 500, 1000, 2000, 5000, 10000, 20000, 50000, 100000 cycles (assuming the strain gages survive).
+The length over which data was collected was limited to either when the first fatigue failure occurs or when the strain gages stopped working.
 This is consistent with SES' typical data recording period for fatigue test samples.